University of Manchester Students' Union: Societies

-There are many clubs and societies operating within the Union and the university.
+There are many clubs and societies operating within the union and the university.
 Common areas include sports, hobbies, politics and religion.
-Sports societies are not operated by the Union but rather by the university itself through the Athletics Union.
+Sports societies are not operated by the union but rather by the university itself through the athletics union.
 There are several fairs during the freshers period in which various clubs and societies promote themselves.

 There are a wide range of religious societies and places of worship within the university.
 A religions fair is held too, where information is distributed about the different societies.
 There are large Christian, Muslim, Jewish, Hindu, Sikh, Buddhist and Baháʼí Faith societies, which hold regular events and meetings.

 Most of the large subjects have their own society, which generally represents the interests of students in that subject as well as offering advice and support to students and arranging socials.
-Examples include the BA Econ Society, the History Society and Faculty of Life Sciences Society.
+Examples include the BA Econ society, the history society and the faculty of life sciences society.

-The university also has a strong Drama tradition and former students include Meera Syal, Adrian Edmondson, Rik Mayall and Ben Elton.
-The Drama Society holds a yearly drama festival, involving 13 plays in five theatres and over 120 students, as well as coordinating several independent student-run productions.
-The Fringe Society in 2006 took twelve plays and over 70 students to the Edinburgh Fringe festival under the company name "Johnny Miller Presents".
+The university also has a strong drama tradition and former students include Meera Syal, Adrian Edmondson, Rik Mayall and Ben Elton.
+The drama society holds a yearly drama festival, involving 13 plays in five theatres and over 120 students, as well as coordinating several independent student-run productions.
+The fringe society in 2006 took twelve plays and over 70 students to the Edinburgh Fringe festival under the company name "Johnny Miller Presents".
 The company was awarded a ThreeWeeks Editors' Award, which honours the most talked about and exciting people and companies at the festival.

 Other academic societies combine leisure and learning to create events and to build a community of members interested in particular areas or subjects.
-These are the Molecular Networks Society, the UKSEDS Society, the Consulting Society, or the Astrobiology Society, to mention a few.
+These include the molecular networks society, the UKSEDS Society, the consulting society, and the astrobiology society.
 In February 2021, the latter put together a panel of experts in Astrobiology for the event "Universal Dialogues", one of the biggest online events in the history of the University of Manchester, with over 700 attendees from all over the world.
 Richard Dawkins, Didier Queloz, Carol Cleland, David Duner, Philip Ball and Richard J. Roberts discussed together topics such as the definition and meaning of life, whether we are alone in the universe or not, or the social and cultural implications of encountering an extraterrestrial civilisation.

-The Astrobiology Society, founded just in August 2020, received in June 2021 the 'Society of the Year 2021 Award' from the UoM Students' Union, acknowledging all the work donde by its committee members and the achievements made over the year.
+The University of Manchester is the inaugural home of fraternities in the United Kingdom as we have them today, being the first to host a professional fraternity in Europe, with Alpha Kappa Psi installing chapters in 2001 at University of Manchester Institute of Science and Technology (UMIST), University of Manchester (UOM) and Manchester Metropolitan University (MMU).
+The chapter at the Manchester Metropolitan University later closed, with the remaining chapters merging to form the Sigma Upsilon Phi chapter we still have today.
+The chapter was founded by former Students' Union executive, Kash Haroon.
+Subsequently, more professional fraternities have taken interest in the inaugural British presence, with student Andrew W. Fretwell standing up a chapter of the engineering fraternity, Theta Tau, in 2026.